Salon of 1824: British Salon

 For the first time several leading British artists exhibited at the Salon, although J. M. W. Turner was notably absent.
 Although the British contingent was small, it had a disproportionate influence on reporting of the exhibition.
 The President of the Royal Academy Sir Thomas Lawrence sent a copy of his Portrait of the Duke of Richelieu featuring a recent French Prime Minister.
-Richard Parkes Bonington a young Anglo-French artist exhibited five landscapes and was awarded a gold medal.
+Richard Parkes Bonington a young Anglo-French artist exhibited five landscapes and was awarded a gold medal, together with John Constable and Sir Thomas Lawrence.
 Copley Fielding was also awarded one for his watercolors.

 Most notably John Constable, a comparatively unsuccessful British artist was hailed for his entries, particularly The Hay Wain which featured a landscape painting of the River Stour in his native Suffolk.The French government unsuccessfully attempted to acquire it for the Louvre, but it is now in the collection of the National Gallery in London.
 Also displayed were View on the Stour near Dedham and Yarmouth Jetty.

 At the subsequent Salon of 1827 the British participation was larger and included Lawrence's The Red Boy and Constable's The Cornfield.